 If your initial Parent PLUS Loan application is denied, then you can try to obtain an endorser for your Parent PLUS Loan application.
 An endorser is a creditworthy cosigner, other than your student, who agrees to repay the PLUS Loan if you cannot.
 The option to obtain an endorser is presented online at the end of the PLUS Loan application process.
 Endorsers are required to complete an Electronic Endorser Addendum.
 You, the parent borrower, are required to complete PLUS Credit Counseling online in addition to signing a Master Promissory Note.

 Provide Documentation of Extenuating Circumstances

-Also at the end of the online application for PLUS loans, you have the option of documenting extenuating circumstances pertaining to an adverse credit history.
-A few examples of qualifying extenuating circumstances:
+Also at the end of the online application for PLUS Loans, you have the option of documenting extenuating circumstances pertaining to an adverse credit history.
+A few examples of qualifying extenuating circumstances are:

 Debt that was included in a Chapter 13 bankruptcy (not a Chapter 7, 11, or 12 bankruptcy);

 Divorce decree that absolves a divorcee of responsibility for repaying a debt;

 Consolidation of a defaulted federal student loan (the consolidated loan cannot be delinquent); and

 Derogatory events, such as a bankruptcy discharge, foreclosure, repossession, tax lien, wage garnishment, or default determination, that occurred more than five years ago.

 To pursue this option, you need to formally appeal the credit decision.
 If your appeal is approved, you will be required to complete PLUS Credit Counseling online in addition to signing a Master Promissory Note.